 Noa Billick (she/her) is a Toronto-based multidisciplinary artist, designer, and academic.
-She is a Doctoral Student in the Communications and Culture Ph.D. program at Toronto Metropolitan University.
-She holds a Master of Fine Arts from OCAD University and a Bachelor of Fine Arts in Studio from the School of the Art Institute of Chicago.
+She is a doctoral student in the Communications and Culture Ph.D. program at Toronto Metropolitan University, and holds an MFA from OCAD University and a BFA in Studio from the School of the Art Institute of Chicago.

-Noa was raised in Montreal and is a big fan of the Oxford comma.
-She is on a mission to make the perfect bowl for cereal and soup (specifically matzah ball).
+Raised in Montreal, Noa is a devoted fan of the Oxford comma and on a mission to make the perfect bowl for cereal and matzah ball soup.
 She is lactose intolerant and has a cat named Oatmeal, who is also lactose intolerant.

 Artist Statement